Your cookie preferences

 It’s a good idea to get one as soon as possible when you decide to look for a home, as this will save you the disappointment of looking at properties that are out of reach.
 It can also prevent any potential delays in viewing properties, should the estate agent insist that you have one.

-It’s possible to get a mortgage agreement in principle when you’ve already found a property, but already having one in place can speed up the mortgage application process once you’ve chosen your home, as the lender will already have your information.
+While it is technically possible to view properties and even put in an offer without an agreement in principle, already having one in place can speed up the mortgage application process once you’ve chosen your home as the lender will already have your information.

 What information do I need to get a mortgage agreement in principle?

-To get the most accurate mortgage in principle it’s best to supply all of the information you’d need to make a full application, as this reduces the risk of any nasty shocks when the lender processes your full application.
+To get the best mortgage in principle that takes into account your personal circumstances, you’ll need to supply most of the information you’d need to make a full application.
+This reduces the risk of any nasty shocks when the lender processes your formal mortgage application.

-If you’re applying jointly with others, it’s important to ensure that you have the following information for each applicant when you apply for an AIP:
+If you’re applying jointly with others, ensure you have these details for all applicants too!

 • Personal identification - name, date of birth, passport or similar official identification

-• Address details - full address details to cover the last three years, with proof if possible.
-This will be requested at application stage to it’s worthwhile having it to hand
+• Address details - full address history to cover the last three years, with proof if possible.
+This will be requested at application stage so it’s worthwhile having it to hand

 • Details of outgoings - If possible you should provide bank statements, as these will be requested at application stage.
 If not, a full list of your current outgoings and financial commitments, including debt repayments will be needed